Nawab-Ahmed/vendor-performance-analytics/README.md

 - Building a Power BI dashboard for executives to monitor vendor performance and make data-driven decisions

 This repository is structured and documented as a portfolio-quality, industry-style analytics project that I can walk through in interviews.

+### Large Files Note

+The files `sales.csv` and `purchases.csv` are too large to upload to GitHub (GitHub’s limit is 100MB).
+In a real environment, these files would be obtained directly from the company’s data source or data lake.

+In this project:

+- I kept placeholder files inside `data_raw/`.
+- The ingestion script (`scripts/ingestion_db.py`) expects the actual files to be present locally.